alicevillar/SupermarketLite_Implementation/readme.md

 This is a personal project to practice class diagram implementation in Python (OOP) and the database using SQL (MySQL and SQL Server).
 * Directory 1: source -> contains files with OOP in Python
-* Directory 2: sql -> contains the normalization (3fn) of the database in two versions: MySQL and SQL Server.
+* Directory 2: sql -> contains the normalization (3fn) of the database in two versions
+* Directory 3: diagrams -> contains: a) EER diagram created in SQL Server, b) Class diagram created with StarUML

+## Directory 1: Source

+* main.py -> contains tests
+* people_db.py -> contains

+Supermarket Lite has 7 CLASSES:
+* customers.py
+* loyaltyschemes.py
+* payment.py
+* people.py
+* products.py
+* shoppingcart.py
+* staff.py

+## Directory 2: SQL

+Contains the normalization (3fn) of the database in two versions: MySQL and SQL Server.
 The goal is to practice the syntax differece between these two tools.
-* Directory 3: diagrams -> contains: a) EER diagram created in SQL Server (EER_Diagram_SQL_Server.png), b) Class diagram created with StarUML (Supermarket_Class_Diagram_UML.png)

 ## Directory 3: Diagrams